Steps to Convince Someone to Go to Addiction Treatment

 However, letting these emotions get out of control during the conversation can be counterproductive.
 For example, if the family member or friend becomes angry and starts yelling, the loved one may also become angry and defensive.
 This can result in the person closing off any open-mindedness toward what the family and friends are saying.

-This does not mean that the family or friends should not be honest in presenting how the individual’s drug abuse has hurt their relationship.
-As described through Healthline, objectively, honestly letting the loved one know how the addictive behavior has affected family and friends often comes as a revelation to the loved one, and it can be a powerful tool in convincing the person that help is needed.
+This does not mean that the family or friends should not be honest in presenting how the individual’s drug use has hurt their relationship.
+As described through Healthline, objectively and honestly letting the loved one know how the addictive behavior has affected family and friends often comes as a revelation to the loved one, and it can be a powerful tool in convincing the person that help is needed.

 People who have never had an addiction problem may find it hard to understand why loved ones struggle with addiction.
 With all of the opinions and ideas about addiction that are presented throughout society, it can be easy to become judgmental of the person who is struggling with addiction and dismissive of the issues that may have led to the problems with drugs and alcohol.

 Nevertheless, this judgment should be avoided as much as possible during the conversation.
 As explained in the book Helping the Addict You Love, judgment of the situation can shut down the conversation.
-Instead, asking questions and trying to understand the individual’s situation, even if family and friends don’t agree with it, can help establish the loved one’s trust that family and friends are acting out of love and concern, providing the support that is most likely to help the person succeed in treatment.
+Instead, asking questions and trying to understand the individual’s situation, even if family and friends don’t agree with it, can help establish the loved one’s trust.
+It can show the person that family and friends are acting out of love and concern, providing the support that is most likely to help the person succeed in treatment.

 Research has shown that getting a person into treatment as soon as willingness is expressed is vital to encouraging a positive start to – and outcome of – the treatment process.
-For this reason, having treatment readily available as soon as the person is willing to enter is considered to be one of NIDA’s Principles of Effective Treatment.
+Having treatment readily available as soon as the person is willing to enter is considered to be one of NIDA’s Principles of Effective Treatment.

-Dealing with a loved one who has a drug abuse problem can be draining and difficult for everyone involved.
+Having a loved one with a drug use problem can be draining and difficult for everyone involved.
 It is important for family and friends to remember that they also need to practice self-care.
 A number of organizations and support groups exist to help family and friends process emotions and learn more about living with a loved one who is recovering from addiction.
 These include:

-Other resources may be available through the loved one’s treatment center.
+Other resources may be available through the loved one’s treatment center, including guides for: